architect/arc.codes/src/shared/en/aws/quickstart.md

 - `AWS_PROFILE`
 - `AWS_REGION`

-To set these variables on Linux, macOS, or UNIX, use export in your `~/.bashrc` (or equiv):
+To set these variables on Linux, macOS, or UNIX, use export in your `~/.bashrc` (or equivalent shell configuration):

 ```bash
 export AWS_PROFILE=work